 So, how about a pat on their back with clear-cut incentive schemes?

 - Include your staff and managers in drafting the perfect incentive plan.

 - Set the perfect budget in order to create an incentive plan that has an open-ended reward potential for your employees.

-- Take into account the situations of your employees in terms of expectations, long-term goals and highest total sales per year.
+- Take into account the situations of your employees in terms of expectations, long-term goals, and the highest total sales per year.

-- Include schemes like extra paid time off, gift cards, employee of the month, most punctual employee and the likes.
+- Include schemes like extra paid time off, gift cards, an employee of the month, most punctual employee, and the likes.

 Posted in the NYTimes, a study suggests that people working from home are comparatively more productive than regular office employees.